+Worried about how many natural hair products you actually need?
 You may think going natural requires just only ditching the relaxer but that way of thinking will cause lot of problems, breakage and setbacks.
-Going natural takes practice, patience and the correct products.
-This natural hair blog for beginners is all about teaching you what you need and how to use them and that includes day 1 on your journey.
+Going natural takes practice, patience and the correct natural hair products.
+This natural hair blog for beginners is all about teaching you what you need and how to use them and that includes day ONE on your journey.

 Hair Growth, Vitamins Most Popular With Naturals